 Are VPNs secure?

-Remember that a VPN is not the same as an antivirus tool.
-While VPNs secure your internet connection, they’re not designed to detect, block, or remove malware.
+A VPN service is as secure as its protocol.
+VPN services using the OpenVPN protocol leverage the same method of 256-bit encryption trusted by banks and governments around the world.
+But remember that a VPN is not the same as an antivirus tool.
+While VPNs secure your internet connection, they’re not designed to detect, block, or scan and remove malware.
 You shouldn’t plan on using a VPN to protect against viruses, ransomware, spyware, or phishing attacks.

 How do I choose a VPN?

 You should choose a premium VPN that offers the security, stability, privacy, and connection speed you’re looking for.
 Many free VPN services simply cannot compete — you can expect ads, unreliable connections, or weaker security.
 They may also collect and sell your personal data.